JackyChiu/dotfiles/README.md

     vim ~/.vimrc
     :PluginInstall

-*Side note*: Mouse seting commands for .tmux.conf only work with tmux 2.1 +
+*Side note: Mouse seting commands for .tmux.conf only work with tmux 2.1 +*

 ## Extra info
 - Using Oh My Zsh in iTerm2